judd-jacobs/code-you-capstone/README.md

 # Academy Awards Analysis: Project Plan

 ## **1. Project Overview**
-I have been a fan of the Academy Awards Analysis project investigates trends in Oscar-winning movies to uncover patterns and correlations.
+I have been a fan of the Academy Awards for as long as I can remember.

+This analysis project investigates trends in Oscar-winning movies to uncover patterns and correlations.
 The project aims to analyze data on genres, runtimes, box office performance, and other factors to answer questions like:
 - What genres dominate the Academy Awards?
 This will be analyzed using bar charts to visualize genre distributions over time.
 - How have winning trends evolved over time?
 A timeline of winning genres will show shifts in preferences or themes across decades.
 - Is there a correlation between box office success and award wins?
 Scatter plots will be used to examine relationships between box office revenue and award outcomes, providing quantitative insights.